Table of Contents

 If so, diverse customers require a diverse and inclusive marketing approach.

 Signet is a good example of embracing diversity and inclusivity in jewelry marketing.
-While a little later than other jewelry brands, Signet’s first Spanish-Language jewelry advertising is a sign that jewelry brands are beginning to acknowledge its long-neglected customers and grabbing any opportunities that would make them fulfill the growth they are all yearning for.
+While a little later than other jewelry brands, Signet’s first Spanish-language jewelry advertising is a sign that jewelry brands are beginning to acknowledge its long-neglected customers and grab any opportunities that would make them fulfill the growth they are all yearning for.

 And why not?